Documentation Index

 You can restrict access to the Kubernetes Control Plane based on public IP addresses.

-In the Kubernetes Console, select the cluster whose IP Access Control List (IP ACL) you want to edit, and click the Endpoint > Edit IP ACL button.
+In the Kubernetes Console, select the cluster for which you want to edit the IP ACL, then click [Edit] under Endpoint > Edit IP ACL.

 vnks_ip_acl_ko